bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-A.md

 ### 3.1 Directory Structure

-1. A library MUST have at least one root namespace.
+1. A library MUST have at least one base namespace.

-   > Allow multiple root namespaces, for example:
+   > Allow multiple base namespaces, for example:
    >
    > * Acme\Package -> src/
    > * Acme\Test\Package -> test/

-2. Each autoloadable class MUST belong to one of the root namespaces.
+2. Each autoloadable class MUST belong to one of the base namespaces.

-3. Each root namespace MUST have exactly one corresponding directory in the library.
+3. Each base namespace MUST have exactly one corresponding directory in the library.
 This directory MAY be the library root itself.

-4. A root namespace's corresponding directory MUST NOT be contained in another root namespace's corresponding directory.
+4. A base namespace's corresponding directory MUST NOT be contained in another base namespace's corresponding directory.

-5. Each autoloadable namespace below a root namespace MUST have exactly one corresponding directory in the library.
+5. Each autoloadable namespace below a base namespace MUST have exactly one corresponding directory in the library.
 That directory MUST be a subdirectory of the parent namespace's corresponding directory.
 The directory name MUST equal the namespace's unqualified name.